 Locate the tear in your fishing net and carefully cut around it.
-You want a symmetrical opening, so if the tear cuts through the boxes leaving frayed threads behind, cut so only complete boxes are left.
+You want asymmetrical opening, so if the tear cuts through the boxes leaving frayed threads behind, cut so only complete boxes are left.

 Thread a netting needle with about 12 inches of netting thread.
 Both a netting needle and netting thread can be found at most craft stores, and can sometimes be found at outdoor supply stores.
 Knot the end of the thread.

-Tie the end of the netting thread around a corner of one of the boxes that has a corner that is not connected to another box.
+Tie the end of the netting thread around a corner of one of the boxes that have a corner that is not connected to another box.
 Use the needle to weave the netting thread to another box corner, and tie in place.
-Continue process until you have recreated any open boxes.
+Continue the process until you have recreated any open boxes.

 Recreate any whole boxes that have been torn away, which will occur if the hole is so large that entire boxes have been torn off.
 Use existing threads to tie your netting thread to at the top center of the hole, drawing the netting thread down vertically to the bottom of the hole.
 Repeat to the left and right of that center thread as needed, until you have new vertical threads replacing the torn away threads.